shofi384/CSC.33600-Database_System/README.md

+# CSC.33600-Database_Systems
-# CSC.33600-Database_Systems contains all projects for this course
+This repo contains all projects for this course